solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 ## Table of Contents

+## Introduction

+Data engineering encompasses a wide variety of tasks.
+These tasks include consolidating various structured and unstructured data into a format suitable for building analytical solutions.
+Data engineers use tools and languages available in Azure Synapse Analytics to explore data, design data storage, build pipelines and transformations, secure data, and ensure compliance.
+Data engineering also entails monitoring data workloads to identify failures and improve performance.

+In this episode, you'll familiarize yourself with Azure Synapse Analytics while creating a data pipeline with data transformations to provide data into an analytics-ready queryable format.

 ## Task 1: Create a new Storage Account

 We will create a simple pipeline with the Copy Data activity to copy data from a storage account to the Data Lake Storage Gen2 account linked to your Synapse Workspace in the following Tasks.
 We will start by creating a new Storage Account.